benyamxn/persian-latex/README.md

 ```
 Replace `logo.png` with any other image you want as the logo of your institude.
 The image format doesn't neccessarily need to be `png`.
 Make sure configs file has a `\logotrue` line.

+`Template.tex` is the file you need to complie.
 To create the main output, you must either use `\header` or `\cover`; Cover is more suitable when you need to physically print your document, otherwise use header.
 The syntax for both is similar:
 ```Latex
 \header{courseName}
 {teacherName}